“They Shall Not Pass!”

 A disgraced former Federal judge in Utah, William Drummond, had penned a series of letters and articles defaming the Mormons, particularly Brigham Young and church leadership.
 Politicians like Senator Thomas H. Benton viewed the Mormons as an obstacle to their vision of “Manifest Destiny,” especially in regards to their warm relations with many of the Native tribes.
 And, the eastern press joined the calumnious campaign to demonize the sect that had already been driven from their homes in Illinois, Missouri, Ohio and New York.
 The Mormons were fair game, and the fiction sold newspapers (sound familiar?).

-But, there are heroes in this story that turned the tide of history.
+But, there are heroes in this story who turned the tide of history.
 And, there are victims, including Mormons and non-Mormons alike.
 Our story focuses on a small man with a big heart, Thomas L. Kane, who in the winter of 1857-1858 journeyed from New York City via Panama to southern California and then north-east to Salt Lake City and then to Wyoming to broker a peace between Brigham Young and General Sidney Johnston.
 So stay tuned!
 Details are coming as we prepare for the publication of Marching in Zion in 2025.
+(Want to be a reviewer?
+Email or text us–see below)